Promoting Sports Participation on the Thames

 The Thames Vision goal is to achieve greater participation in sport and recreation on and alongside the water.
 The potential for increased participation is huge, both in existing centres of activity in West London and as new riverside communities develop in East London.

-We welcome applications for small grants of up to £10,000 towards projects that will increase sports participation on the Thames.
 The aim of the fund is to enable more people to get involved in activities such as canoeing, paddleboarding, rowing and sailing on the Thames.
 Already we have supported projects which will boost paddling at Canvey Island and fixed seat rowing in Deptford.

 - The need for the investment and what obstacle to participation it will help address;